nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 # Evaluation

-The goal of this document is to providing information about "evalutation" of Project.
+The goal of this document is providing information about "evalutation" of Project.
 This evaluation is based on the follow constraints:
   - The evaluation of the performance of the network technologies.
   - The evaluation of the performance of the embedded devices in terms of power consumption and energy efficiency.
   - The evaluation of the response time from an end-user point of view.